 As I wait for my dessert to be served I wonder what it might be possible to find within 20 minutes’ drive of my own kitchen.

 Staying in Villars-sur-Ollon

-You can taste chef Joël Quentin’s Alpine Garden menu at Peppino restaurant in the Eurotel Victoria Villars hotel (Route des Layeux, Villars-sur-Ollon, tel. +41 (0) 24 495 3131).
+Joël Quentin Alpine Garden menu at the Peppino restaurant in the Eurotel Victoria Villars hotel (Route des Layeux, Villars-sur-Ollon, tel. +41 (0) 24 495 3131).
 Reservations are recommended.

 Stuart Forster, the author of this post, is an award-winning travel writer and food journalist.
 He speaks fluent German and has visited Switzerland many times.
 His work has been published by BBC Good Food, Food and Travel and Great British Chefs.
 He can be contacted regarding copywriting and editorial commissions.